pyrkamarcin/CommonDataLayer/docs/rfc/0021_Materialization_Types.md

 # Proposal

 ## Type coverage
+> DECISION:
+> Type coverage is defined in TLDR section.
+We are omitting arrays and nullability for the time being.
+Objects are supported for both databases.

 We should aim to, as an MVP, support a minimal subset of common types in both databases and add new ones if necessary in the later stages of development.
 > SIDENOTE:
 > For types that are database specific (eg. psql::timestamp) we may add them in the form of an `optional feature`.